agundy/agundy.github.io/_posts/2018-03-22-she-connects.md

 ### Strategic Partnerships

-_Connection women to opportunities that may be typically "boys club"_
+_Connecting women to opportunities that may be typically for men_

 - Women are given less opportunities than men because of culture and assumptions.
 - Forums focused on women entrepreneurs are a great way to be open, give back and keep the conversation flowing.